tekknolagi/tekknolagi.github.com/_posts/2023-11-04-ninja-is-enough.md

 features built-in.
 Nice!
 But it also comes with some problems that I won't get into here.
 Not so nice.

-Fortunately, I am here to tell you that there is an interesting alternative:
-Ninja.
-And you can even write a program to generate Ninja for you, if you want.
+Fortunately, I am here to tell you that there is an interesting alternative for small projects: Ninja.
+And y u can even write a program to generate Ninja for you, if you want.

 ## A look at Ninja